mad-lab-fau/tpcp/docs/guides/index.rst

 .. toctree::
     :maxdepth: 1

-    Opti... what? - A introduction to algorithm optimization and validation Parameter optimization and training of Pipelines <optimization>
+    Opti... what? - An introduction to algorithm optimization and validation Parameter optimization and training of Pipelines <optimization>
     Validation of algorithms and pipelines